+The women would love to shop at the Sunday morning market, El Rastro.
 For soccer fans, a visit to Santiago Bernabeu, the home of the Real Madrid soccer club is a must.

 The nightlife here may surprise the regular tourist because people including the older folks walk around the streets way past midnight.
 This of course may be the benefits of a well taken siesta!

 How to Enjoy Madrid on Less Than €50 Daily

 Are you visiting Madrid on a very tight budget?

 In this article I’ll show you how you can comfortably eat, drink and sleep in the Spanish capital on a budget of no more than €50 a day.

 Madrid is the capital of Spain.
 It is Spain’s largest city, with a population of approximately 3 millions.
 Madrid is best known for its great cultural and artistic heritage, a good example of which is the El Prado museum.
 Madrid also boasts some of the liveliest nightlife in the world.
 It is no surprise that the city attracts plenty of tourists.

 Madrid is located a little north east from the geographical center of the Iberian Peninsula, in the middle of the Spanish central Castillian plateau.
 Nearly all of the most famous tourist areas are located in the historical center of Madrid, Middle south of the city:

 • Puerta del Sol in the middle,

 • Plaza Mayor a bit to the south,